Ridgy Didge Feeding Guide for a Lifetime of Health

 Can I buy commercial Raw Foods?

-If you commit to a raw diet for your dog, please note!
+If you commit to a mostly raw diet for your dog, please note!
 Dogs that have been on a dry food diet must transition to raw food over a period of time.
 They can be at risk of developing real gut issues from new raw diets because their stomach acid imbalance and disturbed gut bacteria may not cope with the change.
 Transitioning does NOT mean mixing processed foods with dry foods, this is never recommended.

 puppy drinking